 - EduGrow Remote School Gardens Workshop Meeting, Northern Territory, strategic stakeholders meeting to explore relevant models and support options, November, 2011

 - “Best Practice and New Opportunities – Local Food Gardens, Food Systems and Horticulture”, RIG Network & Darwin Regional Indigenous Advancement & CDEP for the Darwin ICC Region CDEP Network, November 11 & 12, 2010, Darwin.

 - “Health, Life Skills and Demonstration Gardens: Challenges and Opportunities” RIG Network & the Dietitians Association of Australia, NT Branch, CPD Event, July 29 2011.

-Community based workshops and events include:
+Community based programs and workshops include: